-The Renewable Energy Target is designed to reduce emissions of greenhouse gases in the electricity sector, encourage the additional generation of renewable energy through financial incentives, and ensure that at least 20 per cent of Australia's electricity supply will come from renewable sources by 2020.
+The Renewable Energy Target is an Australian Government scheme designed to reduce emissions of greenhouse gases in the electricity sector and encourage the additional generation of electricity from sustainable and renewable sources.

 The Clean Energy Regulator administers the Renewable Energy Target's two schemes: the Large-scale Renewable Energy Target and the Small-scale Renewable Energy Scheme.

 6316 small-scale systems were installed nationally in February, with a total generation capacity of 29 928kW.

 Data and information

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.